tonyboutwell/Quantum-Geometric-Computing/Examples/Grover-Benchmark/README.md

 >
 > It provides the intelligence required to manage intractable search problems, replacing brute-force computation with geometric insight.

-**Why this is better:**
-*   It directly addresses the "what it ACTUALLY does" question.
-*   It explicitly states that the output is "strategic data," not "a marked item."
-*   It provides a bulleted list of the exact, valuable decisions a user can make with this data.

----

 #### **4. The Benchmark: Performance at Scale**

 We ran a benchmark to solve 128 of these intractable problems, first on a single CPU core and then in parallel across six cores.